IdentityServer/IdentityServer4.AccessTokenValidation/README.md

 This is middleware for ASP.NET Core with the following features:

 * JWT access token validation
-* Reference acccess token validation via OAuth 2.0 introspection
+* Reference access token validation via OAuth 2.0 introspection
 * Scope validation
 * Caching of introspected tokens